-Using tags in SpecFlow features
+Using Tags in SpecFlow Features

 · December 13, 2010

-Since I first read about Cucumber in the excellent RSpec Book the concepts of tags has been the one that I haven’t really grasped.
+Since I first read about Cucumber in the excellent RSpec Book, the concept of tags has been one that I haven’t really grasped.
 I liked the idea as outlined here, which states that you can use tags to organize your features and only run a subset of them.
-And the über-cool @wip-tag that allow you to limit the number of items in progress for the team.
-Yam for Kanban lovers.
-OK – but when I got around to try it in SpecFlow I was a bit disappointed to learn that the only @ignore was supported… Or was it?
+The über-cool @wip tag allows you to limit the number of items in progress for the team, perfect for Kanban lovers.

 @ignore

-Custom tags
+Custom Tags

 @important @billing @bicker @annoy @qa_ready